RashedRifat/AndroidDevelopmentPractice/README.md

 DialogForAlert: First foray into creating dialog alerts.
 Will implement these methods into Droid CafeV2.

 DatePicker: Experimented with fragments and date pickers.
 First implementation.

+TabExperiment: First attempt at using tabs.
+Currently not fully functional.
+Working on debugging!